Wheel Pitching Machines vs. Arm Style Pitching Machines

-Another important concept to understand when purchasing a pitching machine is understanding the difference between wheel and arm style pitching machines.
-We get this question all the time and we want to make sure the differences are clear to you.
+An important concept to understand when purchasing a pitching machine is understanding the difference between a wheel and an arm-style pitching machine.
+Customers ask us about this all the time, and we want to make sure the differences are clear to you.

-Arm style pitching machines us a catapult like design to throw the baseball to the batter.
+Arm-style pitching machines use a catapult-like design to throw the baseball to the batter.
 Because of this simple design, arm pitching machines can throw consistent fastballs right down the line but cannot throw any other variation of pitches, like breaking balls.

 However, most arm style machines come with large hoppers that can hold hundreds of baseballs.

-And on the other hand, wheel pitching machines use a wheel to project the ball forward.
+On the other hand, wheel-pitching machines use a wheel to project the ball forward.
 When using multiple wheels, you can get a lot of power and spin on the ball, allowing you to throw curveballs, sliders, etc.

 Click here to better understand how pitching machines work.

 - Large hoppers can hold hundreds of baseballs

 - Very durable and long-lasting pitching machines